5.8 Raising political awareness among young people

 The Government has made a number of decisions on democracy-promoting measures and initiatives during 2020 and 2021.
 The following are targeting young people, with the goal of strengthening children's and young people's knowledge and developing their abilities and skills when it comes to exercising their democratic rights:

 - A website promoting children's and young people's rights

 The Government has commissioned the Ombudsman for Children (Barnombudsmannen) to strengthen and develop the democracy perspective on the Mina Rättigheter (My Rights) website.
-According to government assignment, the website must be supplemented with knowledge and guidance on how children and young people themselves can exercise their democratic rights.
-The new content on the website must be actively disseminated and the Ombudsman must also offer methodological support for school staff, student unions, children and young people.
+According to government assignment, the website has been supplemented with knowledge and guidance on how children and young people themselves can exercise their democratic rights.

 - Models for developing young people's democratic knowledge, skills and competences